John F. Kennedy Jr.: Career

-After the 1984 Democratic National Convention in San Francisco, Kennedy returned to New York to earn $20,000 a year at Office of Business Development, where his boss said that he worked "in the same crummy cubbyhole as everybody else.
+After the 1984 Democratic National Convention in San Francisco, Kennedy returned to New York to earn $20,000 a year at the Office of Business Development, where his boss said that he worked "in the same crummy cubbyhole as everybody else.
 I heaped on the work and was always pleased."
 Kennedy continued there as deputy director of the 42nd Street Development Corporation in 1986, conducting negotiations with developers and city agencies.

-In 1988, Kennedy became a summer associate at Manatt, Phelps, Rothenberg & Phillips, a Los Angeles law firm with strong connections to the Democratic Party, working for his uncle Ted Kennedy's law school roommate and former Democratic National Committee chairman Charles Manatt.
-Later that year, Kennedy was named by People magazine as 1988's "Sexiest Man Alive".
+In 1988, Kennedy became a summer associate at Manatt, Phelps, Rothenberg & Phillips, a Los Angeles law firm with strong ties to the Democratic Party, working for his uncle Ted Kennedy's law school roommate and former Democratic National Committee chairman Charles Manatt.
+Later that year, People magazine named Kennedy its "Sexiest Man Alive".

-From 1989, Kennedy headed Reaching Up, a nonprofit group which provided educational and other opportunities for workers who helped people with disabilities.
-William Ebenstein, executive director of Reaching Up, said, "He was always concerned with the working poor, and his family always had an interest in helping them."
+From 1989, Kennedy headed Reaching Up, a nonprofit group that provided educational and professional opportunities for workers assisting people with disabilities.
+William Ebenstein, the group's executive director, said, "He was always concerned with the working poor, and his family always had an interest in helping them."

 Kennedy earned a Juris Doctor degree from the New York University School of Law in 1989.
-He then failed the New York bar exam twice before passing on his third try in July 1990.
-After failing the exam for a second time, Kennedy vowed that he would continue to take it until he was 95 years old or passed.
-If Kennedy had failed a third time, he would have been ineligible to serve as an assistant district attorney in the Manhattan DA's Office, where Kennedy worked for the next four years; handling such matters as consumer fraud and landlord-tenant disputes.
-On August 29, 1991, Kennedy won his first case as a prosecutor.
+He failed the New York bar exam twice before passing on his third attempt in July 1990.
+After his second failure, he said he would continue taking the exam until he eventually passed.
+Had he failed a third time, Kennedy would have been ineligible to serve as an assistant district attorney in the Manhattan DA's Office, where he worked for the next four years, handling cases involving consumer fraud and landlord–tenant disputes.
+On August 29, 1991, he won his first case as a prosecutor.

-In the summer of 1992, Kennedy worked as a journalist and was commissioned by The New York Times to write an article about his kayaking expedition to the Åland Archipelago, where he saved one of his friends when a kayak capsized.
-Kennedy then considered creating a magazine with his friend, public-relations magnate Michael J. Berman, a plan which his mother thought too risky.
-In his 2000 book The Day John Died, Christopher Andersen wrote that Jacqueline had worried that her son would die in a plane crash and asked her longtime companion Maurice Tempelsman "to do whatever it took to keep John from becoming a pilot".
+In the summer of 1992, Kennedy worked as a journalist and was commissioned by The New York Times to write about his kayaking expedition to the Åland Archipelago, during which he rescued a friend after a capsizing incident.
+He then considered launching a magazine with his friend, public‑relations executive Michael J. Berman, a plan his mother viewed as too risky.
+According to Christopher Andersen's 2000 book The Day John Died, Jacqueline feared her son would die in a plane crash and asked her longtime companion Maurice Tempelsman "to do whatever it took to keep John from becoming a pilot".